shajan-journal/samples/agent_patterns/README.md

 npm run test:api
 - Python not found: Make sure `python3` command works in your terminal.
 On some systems, you may need to create a symlink or use `python` instead.
 - Code execution timeouts: Increase timeout values in tool parameters if needed for longer-running code.
+- Expression results not showing: The Python tool automatically wraps simple expressions in print() - just write the expression like "hello"[::-1]

 # UI only (Vitest)
 npm run test:ui